What is Microblading

-- Cosmetic BOTOX® or fillers should be done two weeks prior or two weeks after if client uses neurotoxin for lifting/brow symmetry.
-Can not treat same day.
+- Cosmetic BOTOX® or fillers should be done two weeks prior or two weeks after if the client uses neurotoxin for lifting/brow symmetry.
+Can not treat the same day.

 - DO NOT consume alcohol, caffeine, or take any blood thinners (aspirin, ibuprofen, Niacin) 48 hours before your procedure if you have had complications before.
 This may cause excess bleeding and may affect your results.